VOA Broadcasting in Swahili

 TV Programming: 3 hrs, 5 min. per week

-Digital Video: 70 min. per week on average
+Digital Programming: 70 min. per week on average

 Programs and additional features at:

 Programs and Features

-VOA Express is a youth-oriented program that examines major social, cultural, security, youth and political issues in Kenya and the region, including American lifestyle, trends, and issues that concern mostly youth in the region.
+VOA Express is a youth-oriented program that examines major social, cultural, security, youth and political issues in Kenya and the region.

-Kwa Undani (In-Depth) is a news talk show that takes a closer look at major news stories of the day.
-Instead of simply reporting the facts of the story, Kwa Undani digs deeper by asking further questions, getting more information and exploring implications.
-Kwa Undani talks to reporters from the region to provide more information on a given story as well as newsmakers to provide more context.
+Kwa Undani (In-Depth) is a radio news talk show that takes a closer look at major stories of the day and digs deeper by asking further questions, getting more information, and exploring implications.
+Kwa Undani talks to reporters from the region, as well as newsmakers to provide more context.

-Women’s World airs every Tuesday with reports and interviews on various issues of interest to women.
+Women’s World is a 5-minute weekly radio show with reports and interviews on various issues of interest to women.
 The program also highlights achievements made by women in the United States and the region.

 Live Talk is a popular and lively call-in program that allows listeners to participate in discussions with experts and newsmakers on different topics.